Xieemily/NonogramSolver/README.md

 # Nonogram
-A nonogram generater and solver， generate hint from image or solve game provided hint, all possible solutions can be found.（ongoing）
+A nonogram generator and solver， generate hint from image or solve game provided hint, all possible solutions can be found.（ongoing）